dmfrodrigues/feup-ac-proj/README.md

             - All the client's accounts scores
             - The data from the district the client lives in
             - The age of the client at the end of the loan (if he/she dies she's likely to default)

+- **2021/11/03**: Scores are not so much of a good idea.
+If the point is to use computational methods to make data science easier, creating the absolute score with fine-tuned parameters by hand defeats that purpose; a bit like finding a neural network's coefficients yourself by hand: it's dumb and machines are more effective at doing that.